1840 Census Age Calculator

 Health, Education, and Literacy

-The 1840 census also introduced more detailed—and at times uncomfortable—questions about health and ability.
+The 1840 census introduced more detailed—and sometimes uncomfortable—questions about health and ability.
+It recorded whether individuals were:

 Deaf and mute